solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 whoami
-whoami /priv      # بررسی سطح دسترسی whoami /groups
+whoami /priv      # بررسی سطح دسترسی whoami /groups qwinsta # View users who are login at the same time query session # View users who are login at the same time
 --------------------------------------------------------------------------
 # Check password policy,  minimum password length, maximum password age, and lockout duration.
 net accounts # Check the system settings
 net accounts /domain # Checking the system settings belongs to a domain
 --------------------------------------------------------------------------
-net user # List of system usernames
-net group # List of system Windows Domain Controller group net localgroup # List of system local system group net localgroup administrators  #  list the users that belong to the local administrators group
+net user # List of system usernames net user Administrator # Check the details of a particular user net group # List of system Windows Domain Controller group net localgroup # List of system local system group net localgroup administrators  #  list the users that belong to the local administrators group